M-086: Schmidt Collection

 Letters and assorted cards and sketches by Oscar Berninghaus to Gus Schmidt, 1926-1952.
 Correspondence between Oscar E. Berninghaus, distinguished American painter, founder of Taos Art Colony and painter of 5 murals in the Missouri State Capital Building and Augus R. (Gus) Schmidt, 1877-1967, a long time friend and merchant of St. Louis.

+ACCESS: This is collection M-086.
+This collection is available for on-site use only in the Rare Book and Manuscripts Reading Room.
+Some of the collection may be photocopied, digitally scanned or photographed, depending on condition.
 Researchers are advised to call ahead concerning changes in hours due to University intersessions and holidays.
 The St. Louis Mercantile Library is located on levels one and two of the Thomas Jefferson Library building.
+More information about conducting research with the archival collections of the Library, including current building hours and reading room policies, can be found on our Research page.

-Preferred Citation: When citing the material from this collection, the preferred citation is: From the Special Collections of the St. Louis Mercantile Library at the University of Missouri – St. Louis.
+Preferred Citation note: The preferred citation for this collection is “From the Special Collections of the St. Louis Mercantile Library at the University of Missouri – St. Louis.”